ontohub/ontohub/doc/developer_installation_on_ubuntu.md

 ## redis

-In order for resque to work, we need to install redis.
+In order for sidekiq to work, we need to install redis.

 ```
 add-apt-repository ppa:chris-lea/redis-server